gyhzz/GCP-Blockchain-Analysis-Pipeline/README.md

 ### Ethereum Subscription Service (Data Source)

 #### Description
 This service acts as a streaming data source for Ethereum blockchain data by connecting to an Infura Ethereum mainnet websocket API and listens for new blocks posted on the Ethereum blockchain.
-It reads block header data for each new block posted in a JSON string format and stores it into a data lake (Google Cloud Storage bucket).
+It reads the block header data for each new block posted in a JSON string format and stores it into a data lake (Google Cloud Storage bucket).

 ##### V1
 - Set up connection to Infura wss API endpoint